“You only have to do a very few things right in your life so long as you don’t do too many things wrong.” ~Warren

 Get the specific, actionable steps to become a millionaire if you are in your 30s.
 Use this financial advice for 30 somethings as a step-by-step guide for wealth building.
 Investing at 30 might seem a bit early to some, but by starting when you’re young, you’ll need less money to reach a million dollars at retirement, than if you start later.

-If you haven’t started investing for your future, don’t stress, now is the time to start understanding and implementing how to plan for retirement at 30.
+Don’t stress if you haven’t started investing for your future, now is the time to start understanding and implementing how to plan for retirement at 30.